-Top Five SEO Best Practices…
+Top Five SEO Best Practices (updated with bonus tips)

-OK, I don’t consider myself an SEO practitioner, specifically.
-Of course, I want my sites to rank well within Google.
+Which is more important: Google?
+Or your customer?
+Of course, you want your site to rank well within Google.
 Oh, and I guess MSN, Ask and Yahoo.
-They’re probably important, too.
+They’re probably important, too. 😉 But I’m much more interested in Customer Experience Optimization (CEO) than search engine optimization.

-But I’m much more interested in Customer Experience Optimization (CEO) than search engine optimization.
 Still, there are a few simple tips that most site owners should make use of to cover the basics.
-All are culled from best practices revealed by a number of sites and double-checked against the wonderful Grappone and Couzin SEO book (All references cited below).
+These are culled from best practices revealed by a number of sites and double-checked against the wonderful Grappone and Couzin SEO book (All references cited below).

 Don’t look for anything earth-shattering here.
 These are the basics.
 They aren’t guaranteed to give you top ranking, but should help keep you away from the bottom.
 Plus, they’re good for your customers, too.
 Which is as it should be.

 - Have a relevant keyword strategy.
-Choose the words that best reflect the benefits you offer your customers.
+Choose the keywords that best reflect the benefits you offer your customers.
 After all, that’s what your customers are looking for when they search: an answer to a problem.
 If you’re the right answer, make sure the words on your landing pages show it.
 See SEOmoz, Search Engine RoundTable and SearchEngineLand.

 - Create quality content using your chosen terms.
 It’s good for your customers.
 And for spiders.
 I like to think of a search engine spider as a little Pac-Man, eating dots of content all over the Net.
 Give ‘em good eats.